-The Young Animal Welfare Scientist of the Year Award is aimed at young researchers, in the UK and internationally, who are currently studying for a doctoral degree and to post-doctoral scientists who are within six years of completing their PhD work.
-The 2018 winner of the award was Dr Rebecca Meagher, a Lecturer in Dairy Animal Science at the University of Reading.
+The Young Animal Welfare Scientist of the Year Award is aimed at early career researchers from anywhere in the world, who are currently studying for a doctoral degree and to post-doctoral scientists who are within six years of completing their PhD work.
+Dr Marisa Erasmus of Purdue University, USA was named as the 2019 UFAW Young Animal Welfare Scientist of the year.
+During Dr Erasmus's graduate training and early career as a scientist, she demonstrated independent, scientific excellence, contributed important new knowledge to improve animal welfare, and promoted the results of her and other's research to the livestock industry.

-The journal 'Animal Welfare' is published quarterly.
+The peer-reviewed scientific journal 'Animal Welfare' is published quarterly.
 The journal has an international Editorial Board, international authorship and international distribution.
 The journal is also available on-line to subscribers.
 The journal is available free to qualifying institutions in developing countries through the HINARI, OARE and AGORA schemes.
 The journal also provides green and gold open access options.
-In February this year, UFAW supported a special Open-Access issue with guest editors, Daniel Weary, Peter Sandøe and Michael Appleby.